 With so many important features and benefits, Hadoop is a valuable and reliable workhorse.
 But like all workhorses, Hadoop has one major drawback.
 It just doesn’t work very fast when comparing Spark vs. Hadoop.
 That’s because most map/reduce jobs are long-running batch jobs that can take minutes or hours or longer to complete.
 On top of that, big data demands and aspirations are growing, and batch workloads are giving way to more interactive pursuits that the Hadoop MapReduce framework just isn’t cut out for.

 For many organizations, a better big data strategy might be to keep the workhorse in the barn and bring out the racehorse, which is where Apache Spark comes in.

-Developed in at UC Berkeley’s AMPLab in 2009 and submitted to the Apache Software Foundation in 2013, Spark is a scalable open source Hadoop execution engine designed for fast and flexible analysis of large multiple format data sets—with an emphasis on the word “fast”.
+Developed at UC Berkeley’s AMPLab in 2009 and submitted to the Apache Software Foundation in 2013, Spark is a scalable open-source Hadoop execution engine designed for fast and flexible analysis of large multiple format data sets—with an emphasis on the word “fast”.
 Compared to Hadoop MapReduce, Spark runs programs 100 times faster in memory and 10 times faster for complex applications running on disk.

 Spark has another advantage over MapReduce, in that it broadens the range of computing workloads that Hadoop can handle.
 Spark on Hadoop supports operations such as SQL queries, streaming data, and complex analytics such as machine learning and graph algorithms.
 Spark also enables these multiple capabilities to be combined seamlessly into a single workflow.